elliottvillars/hdlparse/README.rst

 ========
 Hdlparse
 ========
+Forked from `here.<https://github.com/kevinpt/hdlparse>`_ in order to update to Python 3.

 Hdlparse is a simple package implementing a rudimentary parser for VHDL and Verilog.
 It is not capable of fully parsing the entire language.
 Rather, it is meant to extract enough key information from a source file to create generated documentation.
+..
 This library is used by the `Symbolator <https://github.com/kevinpt/symbolator>`_ diagram generator.

 For VHDL this library can extract component, subprogram, type, subtype, and constant declarations from a package.
 For Verilog it can extract module declarations (both 1995 and 2001 syntax).

+This is an actively maintained fork of the original project migrated to Python 3.

 Requirements
 ------------

-Hdlparse requires either Python 2.7 or Python 3.x and no additional libraries.
+Hdlparse requires Python 3.x and no additional libraries.

 The installation script depends on setuptools.
-The source is written in Python 2.7 syntax but will convert cleanly to Python 3 when the installer passes it through 2to3.

 Download
 --------

-You can access the Hdlparse Git repository from `Github
-<https://github.com/kevinpt/hdlparse>`_.
-You can install direct from PyPI with the "pip"
-command if you have it available.

 Installation
 ------------